-In 2017, Belgian groundwater contained 24.9 milligrams of nitrogen in the form of nitrates per litre of water.
+In 2018, Belgian groundwater contained 26.6 milligrams of nitrogen in the form of nitrates per litre of water.
 To achieve the sustainable development goal by 2030, this figure must be reduced.
-Between 2000 and 2015, the trend is unfavourable.
+Between 2000 and 2018 (assessment of June 2021), the trend is undetermined.

 Nitrates in groundwater - Belgium and international comparison

 milligrams NO3-N per litre